Sophie-l-l/comic/README.md

 Animated Website README
 This project is an animated website with scroll-triggered animations and dynamic effects.
 It includes animated SVG graphics, theme changes, and interactive elements.
-This README provides an overview of the project, its features, and how to get it up and running.

 **Features**
 Scroll-Based Animations: The website features scroll-triggered animations for various elements, creating a dynamic user experience.